Southern Black Korhaan (Afrotis afra)

 Geographic range:

 This species is endemic to southwestern South Africa, where it occurs in Northern Cape, Western Cape and Eastern Cape provinces from Little Namaqualand south to Cape Town and then east to Grahamstown.
-It was historically very common but appears to have become scarcer and its distribution more fragmented (Hofmeyr 2012).Habitats:
+It was historically very common but appears to have become scarcer and its distribution more fragmented (Hofmeyr 2012).A detailed investigation into the occupancy of different land use/land cover classes determined that the total suitable habitat area in 2020 was 20,355 km2 (Evans 2023): while this value has not been scaled to a 2 x 2 km grid and does not represent an area of occupancy for the species, it does indicate that the occupied area is not currently small.

 Conservation and research actions needed